-- Let the rice stand at least 40 minutes (or longer if you want - up to 4 hours).
+- Let the rice stand at least 40 minutes and up to 4 hours.
 Sticky rice has a hard outer shell that needs to soften in order for it to taste its best.

 - Add the salt and stir once more.
 Turn on your rice cooker.

-- When your rice cooker switches off, let the rice sit at least five minutes extra.
+- When your rice cooker switches off, let the rice sit at least 5 minutes extra.

 There are many types of sticky rice from all around the world, including Thailand, China, and Japan.
 For this recipe, look for Thai sticky rice or Chinese sticky rice.
-Also, the wording on the package can be confusing.
-The packet might say "Sweet Rice" or "Glutinous Rice" instead of sticky rice.
+Also, the wording on the package can be confusing—the packet might say "Sweet Rice" or "Glutinous Rice" instead of sticky rice.
 Don't worry, this is the right product!
-Here's a photo of my package: Thai Sticky Rice in the Packet.